Ynyswen railway station: Services

 On 20 July 2018, previous franchise operator Arriva Trains Wales announced a trial period of extra Sunday services on the Rhondda Line to Cardiff and Barry Island.
 This was in response to a survey by Leanne Wood and the success of extra Sunday services on the Merthyr Line and the Rhymney Line.

-The service from this station is currently (summer 2023) suspended, due to major route upgrade work being carried out at multiple locations as part of the Valley Lines electrification scheme.
-The ongoing work includes upgrading the station with a second platform and accessible footbridge.
-A replacement bus service was in operation from here to Pontypridd and to Treherbert, calling at all local stations until February 2024.
-As of October 2025, service from this station is still suspended and is planned to open in Autumn 2025.
+The service from this station was suspended from Summer 2023, due to major route upgrade work being carried out at multiple locations as part of the Valley Lines electrification scheme.
+The work included upgrading the station with a second platform and an accessible footbridge.
+A replacement bus service was in operation from to Pontypridd and Treherbert, calling at all local stations, until February 2024.
+Rail services resumed from the station following the timetable change on 14 December 2025.